Kokolipa/Tableau_CitiBIke/README.md

 ### Assumption & Note:
 **Assumption:**
-* **Citibike's July data include multiple geolocation per station.** The assumption here is that each station has a "static" geolocation as well as "dynamic" geolocations for each bicycle docked in the station (each bicycle has a "tablet" that is docked to the steering wheel).
+* **Citibike's July data includes multiple geolocations per station.** The assumption here is that each station has a "static" geolocation as well as "dynamic" geolocations for each bicycle docked in the station (each bicycle has a "tablet" that is docked to the steering wheel).
 **Note:**
 * What is the distance metric?
 The dataset does not include multiple geolocations to indicate the root of a given ride.
 Haversine's formula allows us to calculate the distance between two stations.
 This data is presented in the dashboard to calculate the average distance for members and casual users.